Remote work is a particularly hot issue at the moment. It was already a rising trend, increasing by 400% in the past decade.

 They all have different levels of paid subscriptions and free trials.
 Once you sign up, you have access to a huge range of guided meditations, breathing exercises, sleep aids, and other ways to unwind.

 Major change can be stressful, and affects the way people feel and function.
-Give your teams the chance to relax and disengage from work, with a little help from these tools.
+Give your teams the chance to relax and disengage from work by suggesting productive things they can do from home, with a little help from these tools.

 These apps are all free (or have free options) and give your teams relatively simple workouts to do at home or at the park - with or without equipment.
 Bear in the mind that simple doesn’t mean easy!